Probability distribution function of crossover frequency of operational amplifiers: Master equation for operational amplifiers

 \section{Master equation for operational amplifiers}

-Practically all textbook in electronics are written in the frequency representation, see for example the nice monograph by Dostal \cite[Chap.~5, pp.~132-171, Chap.~7, p.~202]{Dostal}. and some of them have even time domain considerations, see the Laplace transform considered in Ref.~ \cite[Chap.~9, Eqs.~(9.131-9.133)]{Oppenheim}.
+Practically all textbook in electronics are written in frequency representation, see for example the nice monograph by Dostal~\cite[]{Dostal} and some of them have even time domain considerations, see the Laplace transforms considered in Ref.~\cite{Oppenheim}.